6 Ways To Celebrate Notting Hill Carnival This Weekend

 The Dates

 Taking place every August Bank Holiday, the Carnival is packed out with brilliant foodie vendors, mega sound systems, live performances, mesmerising floats and an array of fluttering feathers.
-This year’s Notting Hill Carnival will be taking place Sunday 27th August – Monday 28th August 2023.
+This year’s Notting Hill Carnival will be taking place Sunday 25th August – Monday 26th August 2024, with other celebrations running throughout the weekend.

 The Line-Up